Frequently Asked Questions:

 - Website: The Museum makes best efforts to ensure that our extensive website contains the most current visitor information.
 Visit our calendar here.

-- Facebook: Like and check our Facebook page often for more information about Museum happenings.
+- Facebook: Like and check our Facebook page often for up-to-date news about our Museum happenings.
+We share our most relevant news and opportunities for classes, events, etc. on Facebook.

 - Printed flyer: A small flyer about monthly events is available at the Front Desk.

 - Museum signage: Refer to the bulletin boards located in the front entrance and throughout the site to learn about day-of and/or upcoming offerings during your visit.